RoryDuncan/koa-webpack-middleware/README.md

     }
     ```

-4. put the code in your entry file to enable HMR
+4. Place the code below into your entry file to enable HMR

-    > React project do not need
+    **Not needed for React projects!**

     ```js
     if (module.hot) {